 A Crossing of the Chicago, Rock Island & Pacific, the Fort Worth & Denver, and the Gulf, Colorado & Santa Fe railroads

-Above: John W Barriger III snapped this photo from the rear platform of his business car as he passed Tower 29 sometime in the late 30's or 40's.
+Above: John W Barriger III snapped this photo from the rear platform of his business car as he passed Tower 29 sometime in the 1930's or early 1940's.
 His train was northbound on the Rock Island and the view is to the southeast shortly after crossing the Santa Fe diamond.

 Just north of Ft.
 Worth sits the town of Saginaw, named in 1882 for the more well-known city in Michigan, the hometown of a local landowner.
 That same year, the Fort Worth & Denver City Railroad (later renamed Fort Worth & Denver, FW&D) built through Saginaw as they began construction of their main line north from Fort Worth.
 In 1887, the Gulf, Colorado & Santa Fe passed through Saginaw and crossed the FW&D tracks as they built a line from Fort Worth to Purcell, Indian Territory.
 This route was constructed to connect with their new parent company, the Atchison, Topeka & Santa Fe Railway.
 In 1894, the Chicago, Rock Island & Pacific Railroad (RI) built into Fort Worth from the north, passing through Saginaw at the existing crossing of the other two railroads.
 The Railroad Commission of Texas authorized Tower 29 at the Saginaw junction on October 31, 1903.